weaversa/cryptol-course/labs/Language/IntroTypeHackery.md

 halve = take
 ```

-+ Because the result of a recursive call with be 0 or 1 bit smaller
++ Because the result of a recursive call will be 0 or 1 bit smaller
   than the desired result type, `zext` is applied to all the recursive
   results.
 In step 2, we also need to double the recursive result
   which is easily achieved by `<< 1`.
 N.b., in the case where neither